Azure-Samples/ms-identity-java-servlet-webapp-authentication/README.md

 - [Maven 3](https://maven.apache.org/download.cgi)
 - [Tomcat 9](https://tomcat.apache.org/download-90.cgi)
 - An Azure Active Directory (Azure AD) tenant.
 For more information on how to get an Azure AD tenant, see [How to get an Azure AD tenant](https://azure.microsoft.com/documentation/articles/active-directory-howto-tenant/)
-- A user account in your own Azure AD tenant if you want to work with **accounts in your organizational directory only** (single-tenant mode).
-If have not yet [created a user account](https://docs.microsoft.com/azure/active-directory/fundamentals/add-users-azure-active-directory) in your AD tenant yet, you should do so before proceeding.
+- A user account in your own Azure AD tenant.
-- A user account in any organization's Azure AD tenant if you want to work with **accounts in any organizational directory** (multi-tenant mode).
-This sample must be modified to work with a **personal Microsoft account**.
-If have not yet [created a user account](https://docs.microsoft.com/azure/active-directory/fundamentals/add-users-azure-active-directory) in your AD tenant yet, you should do so before proceeding.
-- Two security groups, **PrivilegedAdmin** and **RegularUser**, containing users you want to test with.
+- Two security groups, **GroupAdmin** and **GroupMember**, containing users you want to test with.

 ## Setup